The Escape Engine

-The Escape Engine was a post-hardcore band from Paramus, New Jersey, that existed from 2002 to 2006.
+The Escape Engine was a post-hardcore band from Paramus, New Jersey, United States, that existed from 2002 to 2006.
 They were signed to Fidelity Records.

 History

 The Escape Engine was founded in the spring of 2002 by vocalist Dom Lettera and guitarist/vocalist George Leontaris after the break-up of Two Weeks From Tomorrow.
 Soon after, Kevin B. Robbins, John "Fitz" Fitzpatrick (who, along with George Leontaris, played in Two Weeks From Tomorrow as well), and Amanda Klimek joined the line up.

 The band's name comes from a Burning Airlines song titled "The Escape Engine".
 It wasn't until the band was at the recording studio, finishing up their 4-song demo, where the engineer asked what name should be put on the master that the band finally agreed on the name.

 Within a matter of months of recording their demo the band was approach by Jon Strauss whose intentions were to start an independent record label.
 The band ended up becoming the first band to sign with the newly created Fidelity Records.